 Sleeper-class guests also have priority reservations in the dining car and all refreshments are included in their journey.
 I was very impressed with the standard of food, which was on par with a high quality-restaurant.
 You’re offered at least three meal choices, from fresh salmon to vegetarian dishes.

 The train is used by Canadians for everyday travel, and you’ll meet fellow passengers over a drink in the two public lounges.
 During my time on board, guitars were played, stories were told and songs were sung, helping to pass the evenings.

-Part of the northern transcontinental line completed in 1914, this historic journey takes you through the wild and rugged Jasper National Park, with its glaciers, pristine lakes and towering peaks, past the dizzying heights of the Rockies and along the winding Skeena River.
+Part of the northern transcontinental line completed in 1914, this historic journey is seen by many Canadians as the most scenic of all Canada’s rail routes.
+It takes you through the wild and rugged Jasper National Park, with its glaciers, pristine lakes and towering peaks, past the dizzying heights of the Rockies and along the winding Skeena River.
 You have a good chance of spotting wildlife from your seat, including bears, moose, wolves, elk and eagles.

 You’ll pass old sawmills, farms and remote settlements, where many of the residents rarely venture from the countryside.
 Some of the stops seem to be in the middle of nowhere, with no station and only a couple of people getting on and off the train.

 On selected departures between June and September, Touring class passengers have exclusive access to the train’s Panorama and Park cars, which have spacious lounges and large windows stretching to the ceiling so you can see the passing landscape from all angles.

 Covering a distance of 1,160 km (721 miles), the journey takes two days, with an overnight stop in the small city of Prince George.

 By Jon, Canada & Alaska specialist

 The White Pass & Yukon Route runs through Canada’s Yukon territory and southern Alaska